CSCfi/csc-user-guide/docs/data/sensitive-data/accessing-sd-services.md

 ## Processing sensitive research data

-To access CSC's services for sensitive research data processing:
+To access CSC's services for processing sensitive research data:

  1. Create a user account using the [MyCSC](https://my.csc.fi) portal.